canhazdb/server-old/README.md

 A sharded and clustered database communicated over http rest.

 ## Getting Started
+You must have a minimum version of Node 12 installed.

 Create the tls files you need to secure your cluster.

 A bash script `./makeCerts.sh` provided will create a folder with test certs you can use.